dpryan79/bison/README.md

   *  Fixed a small bug wherein --reorder wasn't being invoked when multiple output BAM files were to be used.

+  *  Fixed a small bug that only manifested in DEBUG mode.

 ###0.3.1
   *  The various bedGraph files didn't previously have a "track" line.
 The UCSC Genome Browser requires this, so bedGraph files produced will now contain